Vincent Gregory

-Vincent "Vince" Gregory (born July 20, 1948) is a politician from the state of Michigan.
-From 2011 to 2019, he represented the 11th Senate district in the Michigan Senate.
-The district, which is located in southern Oakland County, includes Southfield, Farmington Hills, Farmington, Ferndale and Oak Park.
+Vincent "Vince" Gregory (July 20, 1948 – October 21, 2022) was an American law enforcement officer and politician who served as a member of the Michigan Senate from 2011 to 2019.
+A member of the Democratic Party, Gregory served as a member of the Michigan House of Representatives from 2009 to 2011.
+He also served as a deputy in the Wayne County Sheriff's Department for 30 years, and was the Democratic nominee for Oakland County Sheriff in 2020.

 Biography

 Gregory, who is African American, was born on July 20, 1948, in Detroit, Michigan, to Laurence and Dorothy Gregory.
 He was the second eldest of five children, and had three brothers, Laurence, Timothy, and Delbert, and a sister, Patricia.
 He attended Dundee High School in Dundee, Michigan, in Monroe County.
 After graduating from high school in 1966, he began attending Madonna University, a Catholic college in Livonia, Michigan.

 However, his schooling was interrupted in April 1968 when he was drafted into the United States Marine Corps.
 He was shipped to Vietnam in November 1968, where he would serve until November 1969.
 In 1970, Gregory was honorably discharged.

 In 1973, Gregory joined the Wayne County Sheriff's Department, where he attained the rank of Corporal and then Detective.
-In 1983, he was elected Vice President of the Local 502 SEIU, AFL-CIO Union.
-He ran for President of the Union in 1993, won, and served as President until 2000.
+In 1983, he was elected vice president of the Local 502 SEIU, AFL-CIO Union.
+He ran for president of the Union in 1993, won, and served as president until 2000.
 In 2003, he retired from the Wayne County Sheriff's Department.

 In 2005, Gregory returned to Madonna University to complete his schooling that was interrupted by his service in Vietnam.
 He graduated with a Bachelor of Science Degree in Criminal Justice in May 2006.
 Gregory married his wife, Yvonne, in 1978.
 They live in Southfield and have six adult children, Lawrence, Troi, Vanessa, Vincent II (deceased), Cortney, and Kristen.
 They have five grandchildren, one of them being Eric Gregory.